sfvicente/BlazorBestPracticesAndGuidelines/Docs/JavaScriptInterop/JavaScriptInterop-General.md

 ### Avoid modifying the Document Object Model (DOM) directly with _JavaScript_.

-In most scenarios modifying the DOM with Javascript isn't recommended because JavaScript can interfere with Blazor's change tracking.
+In most scenarios, modifying the DOM with Javascript isn't recommended because JavaScript can interfere with Blazor's change tracking.

+Consider the example below:

 ```csharp
 @using Microsoft.JSInterop